Ted-Nawrocki/wbd-situation-room/_pages/deal-hub.md

 **Spencer Neumann**
 Chief Financial Officer
-Responsible for financing structure, capital allocation, and balance sheet implications of a cash-and-stock transaction.
+Responsible for financing structure, capital allocation, and balance sheet implications of the transaction.

 ---